ndinata/result.ts/readme.md

 function calculate(alpha: number, beta: number): number {}
 ```

-It looks simple enough that we can just... call it as part of normal control flow.
-Right?
+It looks simple enough that we can just call it as part of normal control flow.

-Well not quite, because that function actually throws, so it probably needs to be wrapped in a `try-catch` block.
+Looks are deceiving, however, because it actually throws, so you need to remember
+to wrap it in a `try-catch` block.

 ```typescript
 function calculate(alpha: number, beta: number): number {